apache/incubator-weex-ui/README.md

 - If babel-loader in `webpack.config.js` has a exclude for node_modules, please turn on for week-ui as `exclude: /node_modules(?!(\/|\\).*(weex).*)/`.
 - In order to get the latest features, please focus on the [ChangeLog](https://github.com/alibaba/weex-ui/releases) and often update `weex-ui` to the latest.
 - Many questions can be found from [faq](https://alibaba.github.io/weex-ui/#/faq) and [issue list](https://github.com/alibaba/weex-ui/issues?utf8=%E2%9C%93&q=), if you find a new bug, just file a  [issue](https://github.com/alibaba/weex-ui/issues/new).
+- More experience in Weex construction can be learned from [Weex + Ui - Weex Conf 2018](https://alibaba.github.io/weex-ui/#/docs/weex-ui-weex-conf-2018) ,welcome to translate it.

 ## Development